-All our snorkelling excursions are guided by one of our resident marine biologists.
-We give a briefing beforehand which, depending on the excursion, may take between a few minutes and half an hour.
-The House Reef Tour offers the most extensive introduction about the expected marine animals and their biology.
-We try to keep our snorkelling groups small, in order to concentrate on each snorkeller’s experience.
-Even in the water, there is an opportunity to ask questions as soon as they arise, and all participants are welcome to discuss the animals encountered during the trip, upon returning to the Marine Centre.
+Even snorkelling at Baros is an experience beyond the ordinary, as all our snorkelling excursions are guided by a marine biologist.
+We give a briefing beforehand which, depending on the excursion, takes between a few minutes and half an hour.
+If you're new here, the House Reef Tour with fish identification offers the most extensive introduction to marine animals and their biology.
+We try to keep our snorkelling groups small to make the experience as informative and rewarding as possible for each snorkeller.

 Hands-on experience at Baros